ideacrew/idc-web/README.md

 To mirror the Netlify build locally, you can run the following command: `npm run build:netlify`.
 This will allow you to quickly test the build locally before pushing to Netlify.

+## Making Changes

+Changes to the website should be done through feature branches and pull requests.
+The `trunk` branch is protected and requires a pull request to be merged.

+For each pull request, a preview build will be created and a link to the preview will be added to the pull request in GitHub.
+View the PR in GitHub to see the link.

+When the pull request is merged, the preview build will be removed and the app will be deployed to production.

 ## Deploying the App

 - The app deploys automatically to Netlify on every push to the `trunk` branch.

-- Pushes to the `trunk` branch will be guarded and require a pull request to be merged.
-- For each pull request, a preview build will be created and a link to the preview will be added to the pull request in GitHub.
 - When the pull request is merged, the preview build will be removed and the app will be deployed to production.